peteroupc/Numbers/docs/PeterO.Numbers.EInteger.md

 The number of bits in this object's value.
 Returns 0 if this object's value is 0 or negative 1.

+<b>Exceptions:</b>

+ * System.OverflowException:
+The return value would exceed the range of a 32-bit signed integer.

 <a id="GetSignedBitLengthAsEInteger"></a>
 ### GetSignedBitLengthAsEInteger

     public PeterO.Numbers.EInteger GetSignedBitLengthAsEInteger();

-Finds the minimum number of bits needed to represent this object's value, except for its sign.
+Finds the minimum number of bits needed to represent this object's value, except for its sign, in the form of an arbitrary-precision integer.
 If the value is negative, finds the number of bits in the value equal to this object's absolute value minus 1.

-TODO: Adjust this documentation for the new API.

 <b>Return Value:</b>